skarlekar/smart-quora/README.md

     $ sudo adduser hyperuser
     $ sudo adduser hyperuser sudo

+Always use _su -_ to switch user t

 **Note**: While this section goes over the installation of HLF on a compute instance on AWS EC2, the installation can be done on a compute instance on any public cloud such as Microsoft Azure, Google Cloud, IBM Bluemix or your own virtual machine on your local desktop/laptop.